sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/overview.md

 **Note**

 Tyk streams is currently available in beta.
-This feature is still in development, which means you may encounter some bugs or unexpected behavior.
+As a beta feature, Tyk streams may not function perfectly which means you may encounter some bugs or unexpected behaviour.
+While we strive to ensure data integrity, there is a small risk of data loss or corruption when using this feature.
+Please back up important information regularly.

 {{< /note >}}